-The IASB issued amendments to IFRS 2 Share-based Payment that address three main areas: the effects of vesting conditions on the measurement of a cash-settled share-based payment transaction; the classification of a share-based payment transaction with net settlement features for withholding tax obligations; and accounting where a modification to the terms and conditions of a share-based payment transaction from cash settled to equity settled.
+The IASB issued amendments to IFRS 2 Share-based Payment that address three main areas: the effects of vesting conditions on the measurement of a cash-settled share-based payment transaction; the classification of a share-based payment transaction with net settlement features for withholding tax obligations; and accounting where a modification to the terms and conditions of a share-based payment transaction changes its classification from cash settled to equity settled.

 On adoption, entities are required to apply the amendments without restating prior periods, but retrospective application is permitted if elected for all three amendments and other criteria are met.
-The amendments are effective for annual periods beginning on or after 1 January 2018, with early application permitted.
-The Group is assessing the potential effect of the amendments on its consolidated financial statements.
+The amendments are effective for annual periods beginning on or after 1st January 2018, with early application permitted.
+The amendments do not have impact on the consolidated financial statements of the Group as it does not have any share based payments.